-You can start this course immediately (learn at your own pace and convenience with full tutor support from us), or you can register for our upcoming (September 2018) live online tutor-led classes.
+Study Method: You can start this course immediately via Distance Learning (learn at your own pace and convenience with full tutor support from us).
 See below for fees and other details.

-This course is fully accredited by the Association of Accounting Technicians (AAT).
-Overseas learners are welcome.
+Accredition: This course is fully accredited by the Association of Accounting Technicians (AAT).
 AAT’s qualifications are recognised internationally by employers and other professional accounting bodies such as ACCA, ICAEW, CIMA, etc.

-Fees: £298.
-Fees include study material (around six books & one study folder; see details ), but does not include AAT membership fees and AAT assessment fees (see details ).
+Course Fees: £298.
+Fees include study material (around six books; see details ) and dedicated tutor support for 6 months via email/text/WhatsApp/phone/online meetings.
+Fees DO NOT include AAT membership fees and AAT assessment fees (see details ).
 Interest free payment plan available.

 14 days "No Quibbles, Money Back" assurance (see details ).